dereuromark/cakephp-ide-helper/README.md

 ![Screenshot](docs/screenshot.jpg)

 ### IDE support
-This plugin is **supposed to work with ANY IDE that supports annotations**.
+This plugin is supposed to work with ANY IDE that supports annotations.
 IDEs tested so far for 100% compatibility:
-- PHPStorm
+- **PHPStorm** (incl. meta file generator)
 - IntelliJ
 - Atom
 - ...
 [Report or PR your IDE of choice here to confirm its full compatibility]